topolvm/topolvm/docs/design.md

 ------------------------

 `lvmd` is provided as a single executable.
-Users needs to deploy `lvmd` manually by themselves.
+Users need to deploy `lvmd` manually by themselves.

 Other components, as well as CSI sidecar containers, are provided in a single Docker container image, and is deployed as Kubernetes objects.